ianjrobertson/startup/README.md

 I created an endpoint that allows for creating a hammock spot, the location is selected using the google maps API The data is sent back to the home page and the hammock spots are rendered for the user.
 I created a locationPicker and map components that integrate with google maps.
 Don't steal my API Key!
+Instruction: Log in, go to create, make a post, make sure to click the map, go back to home, post will be there.